 Just another short note here.
 Pounds, shillings and pence were sometimes abbreviated to ‘Lsd’ but this had nothing to do with drugs.
 It goes back to the Roman words for various coins: libra, solidus, and denarius.
 I had often wondered why 1 penny was shortened to 1d, when surely it should have been shortened to 1p.
 But again, this was the English language, so I suppose our parents had just got used to it.

 This was all very complicated and hence the reason to decimalise.
 We all thought that moving to dollars and cents was much more sensible!
-We had lots of adverts on the TV all about the change and indelibly printed on my brain ever since, has been the date 10th of July 1967, which was when we started using decimal currency.
+We had regular adverts on the TV most evenings, all about the change, and indelibly printed on my brain ever since, has been the date 10th of July 1967, which was when we started using decimal currency.
 When we awoke that morning, the whole of the country was in dollars and cents.
 They even changed all the postage stamps.
 One old pound was now replaced by two of the new dollars (£1 = $2).
 One hundred cents made a dollar and that was all you needed to know (100c = $1).

 Janet King (Sulzberger) has reminded me that we all had to sit a special test about decimalisation and provided we passed we were given the prestigious ‘Dollar Scholar’ certificate!

 This is to certify that Janet Sulzberger of Avon School